Web Interface

 Antenna database

-• The Antenna Database screen will appear in a separate tab.
+• The Antenna Database screen will appear in a modal window.
+You can click a link to open it in a new tab.

 Antenna Database

-• You can either Search and favourite an Antenna Pattern or upload antenna patterns to add them to your list.
-An ADF pattern validator is available here.
+• You can either Search and favourite a pattern or upload antenna patterns to add them to your list.
+For more information on pattern formats and validation, see the antennas section within the reference data section.

 • To Search an Antenna Pattern: